jackelyny/Boggle-Solver/README.md

 In the image above, the word 'PEACE' can be formed.

-The program takes in an input file containing a board and ouputs a list of words that can be formed formed in the board.
+The program takes in an input file containing a board and ouputs a list of words that can be formed in the board.